viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Now we create the design outputs: Click "Generate Bitstream" in the Flow Navigator on the left.
 Synthesis and Implementation will be run automatically before bitstream generation.

 There should be no errors.
-However, expect one critical warning which says "[Timing 38-282] The design failed to meet the timing requirements." as I described [above](#let-me-provide-a-few-comments-on-what-we-see-in-the-final-diagram).
+However, expect one critical warning which says "[Timing 38-282] The design failed to meet the timing requirements." which I described in detail in [MicroBlaze](#microblaze) chapter.

 Last but not least, we need to export the hardware specification.
 It is necessary for the development of the SW app for the MicroBlaze in Vitis IDE.
 Go to File|Export|Export Hardware, select "Include Bitstream".

 ## Project files

-The directory [project_files](project_files) contains the HW design created by this tutorial and an application, which benchmarks memory read speed.
+The directory [project_files](project_files) contains the HW design created by this tutorial and an application that benchmarks memory read speed.

 See the directory's [readme file](project_files/README.md) for details.